jobial-io/scase/README.md

  * Clean separation of service API, implementation and client side
  * Portability: deployment on multiple platforms without rewriting application logic
- * Messaging patterns that typically arise in enterprise applications.
+ * Messaging patterns that frequently arise in enterprise applications.

 Scase is a lightweight functional library that bridges the gap between microservice platforms / APIs and functional Scala code.

-## Introduction
+## Motivation

-When we think of implementing a microservice or a serverless function, we typically want to do something like:
+When thinking of implementing a microservice or a serverless function, we typically want to do something like:

 ```scala
 // Service code: